trymbf/pygameui/docs/components/button.md

 - `font_size`: Size of the text font
 - `font_family`: Font family for the text
 - `centered`: If True, the button is centered on the provided position

-### Button States
-- Normal: Default appearance
-- Hover: When mouse is over the button
-- Click: When button is being pressed